nickorlow/bowling-data/README.md

 - `spare_cnt`: number of spares player scored in a given game
 - `foul_cnt`: number of fouls player had during a given game
 - `fX_tY`: pins knocked down on throw Y of frame X. A value of `F` represents a foul.
 A blank value represents that that throw did not take place (usually due to a strike).
+- `team`:  an optional affiliation with a team, not used for much other than cospetics presently